Spacelift + ServiceNow = Self-Service IaC Without the Learning Curve

 Kubectl and Helm

 You can use existing Kubernetes CLIs such as Kubectl and Helm within your own CI/CD scripts.
-This will require you to supply credentials that let the CLIs authenticate with your cluster, creating a push-based workflow.
+You will need to supply credentials that let the CLIs authenticate with your cluster, creating a push-based workflow.

 This method can be more approachable and easier to set up than using a dedicated tool, especially if you’re only experimenting with Kubernetes.
 It lets you use the same commands you run on your workstation to roll out changes within your pipelines.